bonitasoft/bonita-doc/md/jboss-bundle.md

 #### Configure Bonita BPM Platform

-The initial configuration that will be put in database is located in the folder `setup/platform_conf/initial`, Please refer to the [platform setup tool](BonitaBPM_platform_setup.md) for more details.
+The initial configuration that will be put in database is located in the folder `setup/platform_conf/initial`.
+Please refer to [platform setup tool](BonitaBPM_platform_setup.md) for more details.

 You will at least need to update the `setup/database.properties` with the connection information to your database if it is not h2.